For General Information: (740) 374-1400

 Summary

-Acid-controlling medications may do more than prevent heartburn.
-They may also interfere with vitamin B-12 absorption.
+Acid-controlling medicines may do more than prevent heartburn.
+They also may keep vitamin B-12 from being absorbed.

 Answer